miqdigital/terraform-aws-eks-cluster/README.md

 # Introduction
 This repository showcases the terraform template that will help you to create EKS cluster on AWS.

-We have designed this template considering you have existing VPC `PRODVPC`.
-This `terraform` template creates new VPC for EKS cluster also lets you peer your existing VPC.
-This is done as a recommendatation and best practices suited for isolation.

 ---

 # AWS EKS Architecture
 ![github_eks](https://user-images.githubusercontent.com/38158144/60167519-e29fa700-9820-11e9-9ecc-86be99973cd7.png)

 **Note** - Above architecture doesn't reflect all the components that are created by this template.
-However, it does give an idea about core infrastructure that will be created by this template.
+However, it does give an idea about core infrastructure that will be created.

 - Creates a new VPC with CIDR Block - 10.15.0.0/19 (i.e 8190 IPs in a VPC)in Frankfurt region.
-You may want to change it, values are `variables.tf`.
+Feel free to change it, values are `variables.tf`.
 - Creates 3 public & 3 private subnets with each size of 1024 IP addresses in each zones (eu-central-1a, eu-central-1b and eu-central-1c
 - Creates security groups required for cluster and worker nodes.
 - Creates recommened IAM service and EC2 roles required for EKS cluster.